How to Fix a Blown Fuse?

 Once you spot it, turn off the “Main” power to stop the flow of electricity to the fuse box.
 If you have a map of the electric panel, you can skip to directly checking the concerned fuse.
 Keep a battery-powered flashlight handy as you will need it to get a good look inside the panel, you can’t change a fuse in the dark.
 Unscrew the broken fuse and replace it with a new fuse that is the exact same size, amperage, rating, and type as the broken one.

 Never, ever replace a broken fuse with one of a higher amperage.
 It can damage the entire wiring of your home and even damage your electrical appliances connected.
 In case you can’t find a fuse of the exact amperage, replace it with one of a lower amperage until you find the exact same one.
 If you are using a fuse with a lower amperage, remember that the circuit load is even lower.
 So you’ll have to restrict the number of electric appliances you plug in for the time being.
+This will ensure that you don’t have to encounter a blown fuse house.

 Don’t know the details of the fuse?